chinapedia/wikipedia.abstract.en/Page/Linear_map.md

 3. Transition matrix from B′ to B: P
 4. Transition matrix from B to B′: P^( − 1)

-The relationship between matrices in a linear transformation

 Such that starting in the bottom left corner [v⃗]_(B′) and looking for the bottom right corner [T(v⃗)]_(B′), one would left-multiply—that is, A′[v⃗]_(B′) = [T(v⃗)]_(B′).
 The equivalent method would be the "longer" method going clockwise from the same point such that [v⃗]_(B′) is left-multiplied with P^( − 1)AP, or P^( − 1)AP[v⃗]_(B′) = [T(v⃗)]_(B′).